paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-076-judicial-proceedings.md

 (9) The term “dependent child” means an unmarried child, including a dependent stepchild or an adopted child, who is under the age of 18 years or who because of physical or mental disability is incapable of self-support.

+(10) The terms “assassinated” and “assassination” mean the killing of a judge or special trial judge that is motivated by the performance by the judge or special trial judge of his or her official duties.

 **(b) Election**

 (1) **Judges** — Any judge may by written election filed while he is a judge (except that in the case of an individual who is not reappointed following expiration of his term of office, it may be made at any time before the day after the day on which his successor takes office) bring himself within the purview of this section.
 In the case of any judge other than the chief judge the election shall be filed with the chief judge; in the case of the chief judge the election shall be filed as prescribed by the Tax Court.

-(2) **Special trial judges** — Any special trial judge may by written election filed with the chief judge bring himself or herself within the purview of this section.
-Such election shall be filed not later than the later of 6 months after—
+(2) **Special trial judges** — Any special trial judge may by written election filed with the chief judge elect the application of this section.
+Such election shall be filed while such individual is a special trial judge.

-  (A) 6 months after the date of the enactment of this paragraph,

-  (B) the date the judge takes office, or

-  (C) the date the judge marries.

 **(c) Survivors annuity fund**